-If you are at the DMV and they cannot find you in the system (which happens if there’s a typo in a name) please call our corporate office at 888-272-1493 or 800-771-2255.
+If you are at the DMV and they cannot find you in the system (which happens if there’s a typo in a name) please call us at 888-272-1493.
 Tell them your first name and last name and they will look up your account and give you a DATA Certificate Number to give to the DMV.
 This number will help the DMV more easily find you in the system.

 You now need to complete the DMV’s second requirement to get a Florida Learners Permit, the Permit Exam on Road Signs and Road Rules (Traffic Laws).
 You can either take this Exam online or take it at a DMV office.

 If you are under age 18 (age 15, 16, or 17) you can take the Permit Exam online.

 If you are age 18 or older then the DMV requires you take the Permit Exam at a DMV office (only ages 15, 16, and 17 can take this exam online).

 The online Permit Exam is directly linked to the Florida DMV so they will have your information once you pass the Exam.
 When you go to the DMV office the clerk typically looks you up by your social security number or non/alien ID to see if you passed the Exam.

 If you run into difficulty at the DMV office please call us at 888-272-1493.
 Just tell them your first name and last name and they will look up your account and give you a Unique Student ID Number to give to the DMV.Top of Page